 Teamleader Focus retrieves the exchange rates via Currency Layer (https://currencylayer.com).
 The currencies are updated every four hours.
 It is not possible to show the currency rate on your quotation or invoice, as this document has directly been made in a foreign currency.
 If you, however, use the feature of converting a quotation or invoice into a different currency, you can show the currency rate you used by adding the shortcode $CURRENCY_RATE$ to your quotation and invoice layout.
 You can activate this feature in Settings > Invoices > Enable currency conversion for invoices.

-The Invoicecloud is a platform that allows your clients to see, download and pay their invoices online.
+InvoiceCloud is a platform that allows your customers to see, download and pay their invoices online.
 For the latter, you need to activate the integration to allow customers to choose their preferred method of payment via the services of Mollie and Stripe.
-Please read the following article to know more about how to setup invoice cloud.
+Please read the following article to know more about how to set up InvoiceCloud.

-Only the Stripe integration is compatible with multi currency.
-If you have activated the Stripe integration for your Teamleader Focus account, your customer will be able to pay online by credit card.
+If your invoice is made in a different currency (not EUR), both the Stripe and the Mollie integration are compatible with multi-currency.
+Your customer will be able to pay online by credit card.
 The amount to pay will be converted to EUR.